 Environmental Consultant / Education Officer

 Kate qualified for her Bachelor of Science with Honours at Griffith University in 2008, majoring in Environmental Science and Wildlife Biology.
-In her professional career Kate has undertaken detailed fauna assessments, for the purposes of research and private sector consulting, in south-east and northern Queensland and in northern New South Wales.
-These assessments involved tracking, trapping, scat analysis, spotlighting, call playback, and seine and dip netting and have related directly to identification and monitoring of habitat and environmental values near areas of disturbance and during restoration works.
+In her professional career Kate has undertaken detailed fauna assessments, for the purposes of research and private sector consulting.
 Kate also has training and experience in identification, assessment and mapping of native vegetation and weeds, rehabilitation assessment, reporting and mapping, ecological monitoring, environmental chemistry and restoration, which allows her to provide a unique insight to rehabilitating fauna habitat on restoration projects for Natura Consulting.

-In addition to these skills and experience Kate also has a strong background in environmental education and community engagement, particularly with schools on the Gold Coast.
-She has been involved with community environmental and school-based education in her role as an Education Officer for Natura Education and also for a number of community gardens on the Gold Coast.
-Over the past eight years Kate has had a crucial role at Natura Education, in developing and delivering curriculum-based environmental education programs for primary and high schools on the Gold Coast and Brisbane.
-Kate is an experienced educator for the City of Gold Coast Community Waste Education Program and the Gold Coast Waterwatch water quality monitoring program and was also involved with the development of the Nerang River Catchment Study Guide, the Pimpama River Catchment Study Guide, lessons for the Coomera River Catchment Study Guide, the Coomera River Catchment Calendar Drawing Competition and the subsequent tree planting days for these programs.
+Additionally, Kate has a strong background in environmental education and community engagement, particularly with schools on the Gold Coast, being involved with community environmental and school-based education.
+Kate has had a crucial role at Natura Education, in developing and delivering curriculum-based environmental education programs for primary and high schools on the Gold Coast and Brisbane and was an experienced educator for the City of Gold Coast Community Waste Education Program and the Gold Coast Waterwatch program.
 The key to Kate’s success in this field is her passion for the environment and education and her unique ability to connect with students, which enables her to pass on her wealth of knowledge to younger generations.